kouzdra/public-files/README.md

 # public-files-
-Can fof misc. pub. files:
+Can for misc. pub. files: